-Advising - Resources & FAQ
+Advising - FAQ 1

 In order to provide the highest possible quality of education, most programs at institutes of higher learning are ever-evolving to stay on the cutting edge - this is especially true for programs that are rooted in technology.
 The Information Technology field is experiencing advances at an incredible pace, and as such, we must fine-tune and expand our program offerings each year, and sometimes each semester.
 We know that this can be confusing for first-time students and continuing education students alike.
 Hopefully this page will serve to answer many of your questions about your program of study and the best path to achieving your goals.

 Program Evaluation - What Is It and Where Can I See Mine?

 Your Program Evaluation is basically a running total of the course credits you have earned or those for which you are presently enrolled (in progress) and which course credits you still need to complete your program of study.
 In other words, it's a snap shot of your progress at any given time during your enrollment at CPCC.
 Your Program Evaluation is also used to determine your eligibility for graduation, so it's important that you be familiar with it and that it remains accurate.
 You may view your own Program Evaluation by logging in at http://mycollege.cpcc.edu and navigating to the Students Menu.
 Under the Academic Profile heading, click on the link for "Program Evaluation" and select your current program of study.
 Click the submit button to view your personal Program Evaluation.
 In another form:

 Academic Profile >> Program Evaluation >> Select Program of study with the button OR choose another program from the drop-down >> Select the year (usually the most recent) if prompted.
 This page is the "master" document explaining what you need for that program.